 This article was originally posted on Encased in Steel on 24th February 2017.
-It has been modified a little for reposting here.
+It has been edited and improved for posting here.

 You may have observed that when discussing original source material, people will sometimes refer to sources by their shelf numbers: a series of letters and numbers, rather than using a more readable name.
 This much more common with medieval sources (particularly handwritten manuscripts) than with printed books, as printed books usually have their own title, whereas manuscripts often exist without a title.